MEET THE TEAM

 Undergraduate students

-Peyton is a junior undergraduate student at Villanova University working towards a B.S in Biology.
-She began working in the lab in the Spring of 2025.
+Peyton joined the lab in Spring 2025 and is working towards a B.S in Biology.
 Peyton is interested in understanding how multiple stressors such as temperature, pH and salinity interact to affect coastal ecosystems.
-For her independent research, she is conducting laboratory experiments to determine the influence of visual and chemical cues from predators (blue crabs) on fiddler crab behavior.
+For her independent research, she is conducting laboratory experiments to determine the influence predators (blue crabs & stone crab) and temperature on intraspecific fiddler crab behaviors.

-Ella is a sophomore in Biology at VU.
-This year, Ella is getting her feet wet learning about animal care and husbandry and assisting on multiple projects in the lab including oyster filtration and how parasites influence snail feeding behavior.
+Ella joined the lab in the fall of 2025 and is a Biology major at VU.
+This year past, Ella got her feet wet learning about animal care and husbandry and assisting on multiple projects in the lab including oyster filtration and how parasites influence snail feeding behavior.
+She will be pursuing an independent project to understand how temperature and disease in oysters affects their susceptibility to predation by crab predators.